 Egypt is a priority country of SECO’s economic cooperation and development.
 It is a key regional actor.
 However, the country faces several challenges, such as an inefficient administration or limited economic competitiveness.
-SECO supports sustainable and inclusive economic development in the frame of the Swiss cooperation with Egypt.
+Within the framework of Swiss cooperation with Egypt, SECO supports sustainable and inclusive economic development that benefits the entire population.

 Egypt is the most populous country and a cornerstone for peace and stability, economic development and migration management in the Arab world.
 Moreover, it is the most important export market for Switzerland in the region.

 After the political upheavals in 2011, Egypt underwent tumultuous years with new presidents and parliaments and a new constitution.
 At the same time income per capita stagnated and revenues from exports and tourism fell.
 As a result, the public deficit increased.
 Further challenges are an inefficient administration and limited economic competitiveness.
 Moreover, the high rate of poverty and youth unemployment as well as low women’s participation in the labour market need further attention.
 Finally, Egypt faces challenges from transit migrants and refugees.

 In Egypt, Switzerland supports the transition in its political, economic and social dimensions towards an inclusive, resilient and accountable state and society.
 The three domains of intervention of the Swiss cooperation are "Democratic processes and human rights", "Inclusive sustainable economic growth and employment" and "Protection and migration".
 SECO’s main focus is on:

 SECO contributes to inclusive and sustainable urban development.
 It improves access to basic infrastructure and services such as water and waste management, and possibly energy efficiency and renewable energy.

 SECO promotes more and better jobs by enhancing the international competitiveness of the private sector and improving access to markets for companies.
 In addition, it promotes skills development.
 Thus, it contributes to more employment.

 Financial services and business environment